-STR or VNTR is one of the unique property of a person, no two people in the world have the same VNTR or STR profile.
+STR or VNTR is one of the unique properties of a person, no two people in the world have the same VNTR or STR profile.

-Thus this type of repeated DNA sequences is used in the verification of individual, DNA fingerprinting and paternity verification.
+Thus this type of repeated DNA sequence is used in the verification of individual, DNA fingerprinting and paternity verification.

 We have covered an entire article on STR hence we are not discussing it in detail here.

 Related article: Short Tandem Repeats (STRs): A Secret of Every DNA Test.

 One important point we have to discuss the repeated DNA sequences is that, even though it can not code for any protein, it can cause some inherited genetic disorders too.